NordicSemiconductor/zcbor/README.md

 The code generation part of the tool generates C code based on the given schema.
 The generated code performs CBOR encoding and decoding using the C library, while also validating the data against all the rules in the schema.

-The schema language used by zcbor is CDDL (Consise Data Definition Language) which is a powerful human-readable data description language defined in [IETF RFC 8610](https://datatracker.ietf.org/doc/rfc8610/).
+The schema language used by zcbor is CDDL (Concise Data Definition Language) which is a powerful human-readable data description language defined in [IETF RFC 8610](https://datatracker.ietf.org/doc/rfc8610/).

 Features